rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-best-practices.md

    - **DomainKeys Identified Mail (DKIM)** records assign a digital signature to mail sent from your domain, marking it as authorized mail sent from your domain.
 If you require instructions to enable DKIM for your Rackspace Cloud Office email, see [Enable DKIM in the Cloud Office Control Panel](/how-to/enable-dkim-in-the-cloud-office-control-panel).
 Creating a DKIM record is the second step in the process.

    - **Domain Message Authentication Reporting and Compliance (DMARC)** records indicate to recipient mail servers that messages sent from that domain are employing DKIM and SPF sending policies.
 The recipient mail server then validates the message that you sent by using your DKIM and SPF policies.
 [Creating a DMARC record policy](/how-to/create-a-dmarc-policy) enables you to enforce DKIM and SPF records.
+This is the last step in the process.

 Using record policies protects the integrity of internal emails, as well as the external reputation of your domain.
-Implementing this protection is a multi-step process that must be carefully followed.
+Implementing this protection is a multi-step process that you must carefully follow.
 For more information, see [Create a DMARC policy](/how-to/create-a-dmarc-policy).

 ### References